 Team that with its rolling-contract, one-month TV memberships and you've got a broadband provider that’s notably more flexible than usual.

 What broadband deals can I get from Now?

 First, let's take a look at the broadband and landline packages, which offer a choice of standard broadband or fibre.
-All of which come with no usage limit and come with Now Broadband's Hub Two router.

 Now Broadband home phone call packages

-- Anytime Calls: inclusive landline calls 24/7
+- Anytime Calls – inclusive UK landline and mobile calls, 24/7

-What Now TV Passes can I get?
+What Now TV Memberships can I get?

-- Sports Pass - the full suite of Sky Sports channels, covering Premier League football, Formula One, golf majors, and more.
-See our Sky Sports guide for more information.
+- Sports Pass – the full suite of Sky Sports channels, covering Premier League football, Formula One, golf majors, and more.
+See our Sky Sports guide for more information

 Now Broadband - should you go contract or no-contract?